New Venue

 If at all possible, contact us in advance to let us know what you need.

-entrance On the day, come and find us at the Access Info Stall if you are having any access barriers and we will do our best to sort it out.
-If you cannot get to our stall, text or phone us on our mobile number above and we will come and meet you.
+On the day, come and find us at the Access Info Stall if you are having any access barriers and we will do our best to sort it out.
+If you cannot get to our stall, text or phone us on 07506 327728 and we will come and meet you.

-ear If you are deaf or hard of hearing: please contact us as much in advance as possible if you would like speech to text support in meetings. most of the rooms in the Bancroft Building have loops.
-Please talk to us at the access stall to check rooms if you need to use these.
+If you are deaf or hard of hearing, please contact us as much in advance as possible if you would like speech to text support in meetings.
+Please talk to us at the access stall to check rooms if you need to use a loop.

 Feedback and Suggestions